Fidelis, Florida

 Fidelis is an unincorporated community and census-designated place in Santa Rosa County, Florida, United States.
-Its population was 156 as of the 2010 census.
+Its population was 137 at the 2020 census, down from 156 as of the 2010 census.
+It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.
 Florida State Road 87 passes through the community.

+The Fidelis School was listed on the National Register of Historic Places in 2021.
+The building was constructed in 1925 and served as a school until the 1980s.
+It then served as a community center and church before being abandoned.

 Geography

 According to the U.S. Census Bureau, the community has an area of 2.852 mi2; 2.836 mi2 of its area is land, and 0.016 mi2 is water.